Nicholls Colonels face the Houston Christian Huskies on 3-game win streak

 Thibodaux, Louisiana; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Nicholls will attempt to prolong its three-game win streak with a victory over Houston Christian.
+BOTTOM LINE: Nicholls heads into a matchup with Houston Christian as winners of three straight games.

 The Colonels are 5-2 on their home court.
-Nicholls has a 1-1 record in one-possession games.
+Nicholls is 1-1 in games decided by 3 points or fewer.

-The Huskies have gone 2-8 against Southland opponents.
-Houston Christian ranks ninth in the Southland giving up 63.8 points while holding opponents to 39.5% shooting.
+The Huskies are 2-8 against Southland opponents.
+Houston Christian allows 63.8 points to opponents and has been outscored by 14.4 points per game.

-Nicholls is shooting 40.9% from the field this season, 1.4 percentage points higher than the 39.5% Houston Christian allows to opponents.
-Houston Christian averages 49.4 points per game, 7.1 fewer points than the 56.5 Nicholls gives up to opponents.
+Nicholls’ average of 5.4 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 6.1 per game Houston Christian gives up.
+Houston Christian averages 3.3 made 3-pointers per game this season, 0.4 fewer makes per game than Nicholls gives up.

-The Colonels and Huskies meet Thursday for the first time in conference play this season.
+The Colonels and Huskies meet Thursday for the first time in Southland play this season.

-TOP PERFORMERS: Tanita Swift is scoring 14.7 points per game with 4.8 rebounds and 3.5 assists for the Colonels.
-Britiya Curtis is averaging 10.7 points and 2.9 rebounds while shooting 47.1% over the last 10 games.
+TOP PERFORMERS: Britiya Curtis is shooting 35.5% from beyond the arc with 1.5 made 3-pointers per game for the Colonels, while averaging 9.7 points.
+Tanita Swift is shooting 43.2% and averaging 14.4 points over the last 10 games.

-Erin Maguire is scoring 9.9 points per game with 2.7 rebounds and 2.5 assists for the Huskies.
-Tiffany Tullis is averaging 6.3 points and 6.4 rebounds over the past 10 games.
+Tiffany Tullis is averaging 7.6 points and 9.3 rebounds for the Huskies.
+Erin Maguire is averaging 0.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Colonels: 6-4, averaging 59.6 points, 28.8 rebounds, 10.1 assists, 8.2 steals and 2.4 blocks per game while shooting 40.7% from the field.
 Their opponents have averaged 57.8 points per game.